Anchorsify/Anchorsify.github.io/_projects/MedicalJutsu.md

 - Range: Touch
 - Speed: 16

 Effects: This inflicts an Immobilize 6, Paralysis 6, and Shock 6.
-Unlike normal, these status effects do not fade naturally (by time, or by taking actions), and instead require the target to spend 10 AP to decrease all three status effects by 1 as a Speed 5 action.
+Unlike normal, these status effects do not fade naturally over time, and instead require the target to spend 10 AP to decrease all three status effects by 1 as a Speed 5 action.

 #### --( Chikatsu Saisei no Jutsu - Healing Resuscitation Regeneration Technique )--
 The pinnacle of advanced medical jutsu, with effects that border upon miraculous, this stimulates the body's stem cells to begin dividing and recreating a lost or destroyed part of the body--such as a limb or organ.
 In time, full functionality will be regained.
 Doing so, however, is incredibly difficult, even for experienced medical nin.
 In the rare instance when this technique is performed, multiple medics will usually work in tandem.